-How would you feel if you bought a box of Raisin Bran cereal and later found it was filled of bite size Shredded Wheat?
+How would you feel if you bought a box of Raisin Bran cereal and later found it was filled with bite size Shredded Wheat?

-That’s how I feel when I examine packages in the lawn seed departments at the large national brand stores in Buffalo.
+That’s how I feel when I examine packages in the lawn seed departments at the large national brand stores in Buffalo, NY.

 The lawn seed industry has lost its way.
 Some large seed companies focus almost entirely on beautiful packaging pronouncing outlandish claims of quality and performance.
 The result is an exercise in marketing that has almost no basis in fact.